 Yesterday, I joined 32,000 cyclists in the Financial District for Bike New York's 5 Boro Bike Tour, a 40-mile joy ride through New York City’s five boroughs.
 And never again will I be able to bike so gleefully through the city’s streets (until next year's tour).

 I managed to score the second of five start waves and took off from Church and Dey Streets at 8:10am on Sunday.
 Around me, my fellow bikers were in high spirits.
-The tour is supposed to be fun, not a race, so I saw riders of all ages and skill levels and bikes of all kinds: some with souped-up bikes with “exhaust pipes,” stereos and horns instead of bells.
+The tour is supposed to be fun, not a race, so I saw riders of all ages and skill levels and bikes of all kinds: some souped-up with with “exhaust pipes,” stereos and horns instead of bells.
 (Signs throughout the ride warned us that blowing those horns would result in a $350 fine, which bikers merrily and loudly ignored.)
 Several riders were pedaling horizontally on recumbent bikes, while others pumped away on stand-up pedalboard bikes.
 I was surprised to see a fair amount of tandem bicycles holding couples and parent-child pairs.

 The tour shot straight up the normally car-packed Sixth Avenue and through Central Park.
 It was amazing to coast through Soho, Greenwich Village and especially midtown (usually the cycling section of my nightmares) without giving a single thought to cars or traffic lights.
 Groups of friends wore cutesy, odd helmet attachments, like orange antennas and small doughnut pillows, to easily find each other in the crowd.